javacook/proxifier/README.md

 #### Decoupled from the mapping code

 Another possibility is to move the safety check completely into a separate test class.
-For this it is necessary that the mapping code looks like:
+For this purpose it is necessary that the mapping code has the following form:

-    // The target object is passed as parameter, too: public static void mapHundToDog(final Hund hund, final Dog dog) {
+    // Here the target object is also passed as a method parameter
+    // and not created inside the mapper: public static void mapHundToDog(final Hund hund, final Dog dog) {
         dog.setRace( hund.getRasse() );
         dog.setWeight( hund.getGewicht() );
         dog.setNice( hund.isLieb() );
     }

 Usually, this can be be achieved through a small refactoring.
-Then the test could look like:
+If this condition is hold the test could look like:

     @Test
     public void testMapper() {